 Undergraduate Programs

 History courses form a vital part of a well-rounded undergraduate education.
 They enable you to deepen your understanding of both the past and present while gaining important skills to prepare you for future careers in a wide range of fields.
-In their own research, faculty in the History Department use original documents and other primary sources to question, interpret, and build arguments about the past.
+In their own research, faculty in the Department of History use original documents and other primary sources to question, interpret, and build arguments about the past.
 As instructors, they provide you with outstanding training in the broader practices of research, analysis, and documentation while introducing you to societies, cultures, and time periods very different from your own.

-By teaching you how to think critically, write persuasively, consider a problem from multiple perspectives, engage theory, and ask questions, your study of History helps you develop the core intellectual skills that employers demand.
+By teaching you how to think critically, write persuasively, consider a problem from multiple perspectives, engage theory, and ask questions, your study of history helps you develop the core intellectual skills that employers demand.

-Why study History?
+Why study history?

 • Expand your opportunities: History majors go on to pursue careers in a variety of fields including education, non-profits, museums, politics, local and federal government, law, business, and technology.
 Pursuing a History major can also provide you with a pathway to volunteer and service opportunities like Teach for America, Peace Corps, and more.